-- · Assessment and Treatment Planning - · 24-hour Crisis Services - Psychiatric Evaluation - · Medication Management - · Skill-Building activities - · Substance Use Screening and Monitoring - Drug Testing provided in the amounts, frequencies and intensities as appropriate to the members treatment needs. - Care Coordination/Transition Management/Discharge Planning - Physical exam within the first week of treatment to address the member's whole health and ensure this level of care is appropriate. - · A psychiatrist is available to consult with the program during and after normal program hours - · Health assessment and monitoring (Eating Disorder) - · Dietary and nutrition services (Eating Disorder)
+- · Assessment and Treatment Planning - 24-hour Crisis Services - Clinical Diagnostic Assessment (also referred to as a Psychiatric Evaluation or Exam) - Skill-Building activities - Substance Use Screening and Monitoring - Drug Testing provided in the amounts, frequencies and intensities as appropriate to the members treatment needs. - Care Coordination/Transition Management/Discharge Planning - Physical exam within the first week of treatment to address the member's whole health and ensure this level of care is appropriate. - Health assessment and monitoring (Eating Disorder) - Dietary and nutrition services (Eating Disorder)